 A member of the jazz group Oregon (featuring Ralph Towner) for more than 18 years and a 26-year member of the Paquito D’Rivera Quintet, Walker has collaborated extensively with Lyle Mays, Paul McCandless, Michel Camilo, Caribbean Jazz Project, Dave Samuels, Tiger Okoshi, Andy Narell, David Liebman, Patricia Barber and Cesar Camargo Mariano.

 He has played concerts and/or recorded with Michael Brecker, Ivan Lins, Dianne Reeves, Milton Nascimento, Sammy Davis Jr., Donna Summer, Mike Stern, Salif Keita, Schoenherz & Fleer, Linda Eder, Frank Wildhorn, Peter Cetera, Dennis DeYoung, Cathy Richardson, Eva Ayllon, Chucho Valdez, Bebo Valdez, Jerry Gonzalez, William Cepeda, Slide Hampton, Dave Douglas, Claudio Roditi, Howard Levy, Arturo Sandoval, Michael Manring, Grace Kelly, Simone, James Ingram, Peabo Bryson, Rosa Passos, Leny Andrade, Joe Henderson, David Onderdonk, Fred Simon, Bob McGrath and The Buckinghams.

-In addition to teaching private lessons, labs and ensembles at Berklee College of Music, Walker travels world-wide touring and teaching master classes, clinics and workshops.
-His publications include “World Jazz Drumming” a drum set instruction book and CD covering rhythms of Latin America and the USA.
+In addition to teaching private lessons, labs and ensembles at Berklee College of Music, Walker travels across the world, performing and teaching master classes, clinics and workshops.
+His publications include World Jazz Drumming, a drum set instruction book and CD covering rhythms of Latin America and the United States.